Booking flights online using desktop computer

 Comparing Fares: GDS allows travel agents to compare fares across different airlines, ensuring they can find the most competitive rates and best options for their clients.

 In an age where online booking tools bombard consumers with seemingly endless choices, the invaluable expertise of a travel agent shines through in simplifying the complex world of airline pricing.
-It’s about more than just finding the lowest price; it’s about finding the best value that aligns with each client’s unique requirements.
+It’s more than just finding the lowest price; it’s about finding the best value that aligns with each client’s unique requirements.

 More Travel Guides